 The Board of Directors recognizes that one of its most important responsibilities is to ensure excellence and continuity in the Company's senior leadership by overseeing the development of executive talent and planning for the effective succession of the Company's Chief Executive Officer and the other senior members of the Company's senior leadership team.
 This responsibility is reflected in the Company's Corporate Governance Guidelines, which provide for an annual review of CEO succession planning and management development.
 The Board oversees the succession planning process by reviewing and evaluating candidates for successor to the Chief Executive Officer and to assure that senior management has established and maintains a succession planning process for senior executive positions other than the Chief Executive Officer.
+As part of the succession planning process, the Chief Executive Officer, working with the Board, also reviews and maintains an emergency succession plan for the position of Chief Executive Officer.

-In furtherance of the foregoing, the Company's Chief Executive Officer provides an annual succession planning report to the Board of Directors, which summarizes the overall composition of the Company's senior leadership team, including their professional qualifications, tenure, and work experience.
+In furtherance of the foregoing, the Company's Chief Executive Officer provides a biennial succession planning report to the Board of Directors, which summarizes the overall composition of the Company's senior leadership team, including their professional qualifications, tenure, and work experience.
 The report also identifies internal members of the senior leadership team who are viewed as potential successors to the Chief Executive Officer.
 Succession planning is also regularly discussed in executive sessions of the Board of Directors.
-The Company's directors become familiar with internal potential successors for key leadership positions through various means, including the annual succession planning report and Board of Directors and committee meetings, and less formal interactions throughout the course of the year.
+The Company's directors become familiar with internal potential successors for key leadership positions through various means, including a biennial succession planning report and Board of Directors and committee meetings, and less formal interactions throughout the course of the year.

 Additionally, the Board of Directors, with support and recommendations from the Committee on Directors and Governance, oversees the succession of its members.
-To this end, at least once a year, in connection with the annual director nomination and re-nomination process, the Committee on Directors and Governance evaluates each director's performance, relative strengths and weaknesses, and future plans, including any personal retirement objectives and the potential applicability of the Company's mandatory retirement policy for directors (which is set forth in the Company's Corporate Governance Guidelines).
-As part of that evaluation, the Committee on Directors and Governance also identifies areas of overall strength and weakness with respect to its composition and considers whether the Board of Directors as a whole possesses core competencies in the areas of accounting and finance, management experience with mergers and acquisitions, risk management, industry knowledge, knowledge of technology and cyber-security, marketing, digital marketing and social media, international markets, strategic vision, compensation, and corporate governance, among others.
+To this end, at least once a year, in connection with the annual director nomination and renomination process, the Committee on Directors and Governance evaluates each director's performance, relative strengths and weaknesses, and future plans, including any personal retirement objectives and the potential applicability of the Company's mandatory retirement policy for directors (which is set forth in the Company's Corporate Governance Guidelines).
+As part of that evaluation, the Committee on Directors and Governance also identifies areas of overall strength and weakness with respect to its composition and considers whether the Board of Directors as a whole possesses core competencies in the areas of accounting and finance, management experience with mergers and acquisitions, risk management, industry knowledge, knowledge of technology and cybersecurity, marketing, digital marketing and social media, international markets, strategic vision, compensation, and corporate governance, among others.